planetfederal/workshops/workshops/postgis/source/en/loading_data.rst

   * ``.prj`` — projection format; the coordinate system and projection information, a plain text file describing the projection using well-known text format

-In order to analyze a shapefile in PostGIS, you need to convert a shapefile into a series SQL commands.
-By running pgShapeLoader, a shapefile converts into a table that PostgreSQL can understand.
+The pgShapeLoader makes shape data usable in PostGIS by converting it from binary data into a series of SQL commands that are then run in the database to load the data.

 SRID 26918?
 What's with that?